nikhillsharma24/nikhillsharma24/README.md

 ## 👋 Hi, I’m Nikhil

-I’m a cybersecurity enthusiast and Python developer with experience in data analytics and Power BI.
+I’m a cybersecurity enthusiast and Powwer BI developer with experience in data analytics and Python.
 I enjoy building secure, data-driven solutions and continuously learning new technologies.

 ### 🔐 Interests